Visit from the AA (Automobile Association)

 On Thursday 9th March, despite the snow, we hosted our first Braidwood Careers Day.
 This involved us welcoming 10 Deaf visitors to our school to provide hands-on workshops and to discuss their jobs and careers pathways with our learners.

-Our Careers Day involved Deaf role models who’s jobs included a builder, an electrician, a TV Chef, an actor / performer, a police forensic worker, youth workers, a specialist office supplies manager, a cake decorator and an architect.
-Sessions included discussion of their jobs and the skills needed to do them as well as hands on ‘have a go’ sessions.
+Our Careers Day involved Deaf role models whose jobs included a builder, an electrician, a TV Chef, an actor / performer, a police forensic worker, youth workers, a specialist office supplies manager, a cake decorator and an architect.
+Sessions included discussion of their jobs and the skills needed to do them, as well as hands-on ‘have a go’ sessions.
 Our visitors also answered questions from our learners and talked about the challenges they faced, and still encounter, in the job market.
 It was also a great opportunity to discuss how they arrived at their present job in terms of training, qualifications and further education etc.

 The day was an amazing success and all our learners were fully engaged and enjoying the sessions.
 We are already planning to hold another Careers Day in the new academic year.